NickM101/ZenNote/README.md

 # ZenNote

+Zennote - Lightweight and Intuitive Note-Taking App

-ZenNote is a lightweight and intuitive note-taking application designed for modern mobile devices.
-With a clean and minimalist user interface, ZenNote makes it easy to capture and organize your thoughts, ideas, and reminders on the go.
+Zennote is a powerful and efficient note-taking application built using React Native and Zustand.
+It offers a seamless experience for capturing and organizing your thoughts, ideas, and reminders right from your mobile device.
+With its clean and minimalist user interface, Zennote is designed to enhance your productivity and simplify your note-taking process.

 ## Screenshots